naseeb-helali/secure-vpc-lab/ops/cost-guardrails.md

 # Cost Guardrails

-- استخدم S3 Gateway Endpoint للوصول من Private دون المرور بـNAT.
+.
+Use S3 Gateway Endpoint to access from Private without passing through NAT.

-- تجنب NAT Gateway في المختبر (التكلفة بالساعة وبالجيجابايت).
+.
+Avoid NAT Gateway in the lab (it charges per hour and per gigabyte).

-- فعّل Flow Logs باحتفاظ قصير.
+.
+Enable Flow Logs with short retention.